webmanufaktur/google-chrome-show-x-twitter-ratio/bugs/001-bugs.md

 - number extraction doesn't work on likes or retweets when user has liked or retweeted.
 - extraction of total views doesn't work in the timeline, only in single/detail view of post
+- overlay doesn't close on click on icon, opens more overlays